abraia/abraia-nodejs/README.md

 *Tiger image smart cropped to a square of 333x333 pixels*

-Or just resize them specifying the width or the height of the image.
+For a typical image resizing you just need to specify the width or the height of the final image.

 ```js
 abraia.fromFile('images/tiger.jpg')